Understand Your Options

 Keeping Your Home

 A loan modification permanently changes the original terms of a mortgage.
-Most loan modifications reduce monthly payments, making the mortgage more affordable for the homeowner and enabling them to stay in the home.
-This option offers an immediate solution to delinquency status with the mortgage company, and is less damaging to your credit score than foreclosure.
+Most loan modifications reduce monthly payments, making the mortgage more affordable for the homeowner and enabling them to stay in the home .
+A loan modification may reduce your interest rate, spread your payments out over a longer period of time, and even reduce the amount you owe.

 Cash For Keys